- The National Trails

 Navigation is not difficult.
 The route is very clearly marked with the acorn symbol as well as way marking arrows.
 Even poor visibility in the higher central section should not present too many problems, here the path is alongside either Hadrian’s Wall itself, a modern field wall or the humps and bumps in the ground of archaeological earthworks.
 It is always a good idea though, to track your progress on your guidebook or map.

-Hadrian’s Wall Path is managed by a partnership comprising Hadrian’s Wall Trust, Cumbria and Northumberland County Councils, Northumberland National Park, Newcastle City Council, English Heritage and Natural England.
-David McGlade, the National Trail Officer, coordinates the Trail and ensures that the physical fabric of both the Trail and its associated archaeology, part of the World Heritage Site, is managed in a sustainable way.
+Hadrian’s Wall Path is managed by a National Trail Partnership comprising Northumberland National Park Authority, Cumbria and Northumberland County Councils, Newcastle City Council, English Heritage and Natural England.
+David McGlade, the National Trail Officer, coordinates the Trail and ensures that the physical fabric of the Trail and its associated archaeology, which is the primary gateway for visitors to the Hadrian’s Wall World Heritage Site, is managed in a sustainable way.

 Exploring the Trail